kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 This repository assumes:

-- **Latency is relational timing**, not a decorative pause
+- **Latency is relational timing**, not decorative pause
-- **Silence is an active design stance**, not inactivity
+- **Silence is a structural stance**, not inactivity
-- **No simulation of care or closure** without structural grounding
+- **No simulation of care or closure** without field-aligned grounding

 **Misuse includes:**

-- Using latency to manipulate engagement or trust
+- Using latency to manipulate trust or attention
-- Styling silence as aesthetic delay
+- Styling silence as an aesthetic device
-- Simulating empathy without field logic
+- Simulating empathy without underlying structural coherence

-See `LICENSE_APPEND.md` for binding terms.
+See `LICENSE_APPEND.md` for binding use conditions.

 ---

 ## ✅ Intended Use

-Use this if:
+Use this repository if:

-- You are designing systems where **non-response is valid**
+- You are building systems where **non-response is valid**
-- You require architecture that **holds ambiguity without resolving it**
+- You require architectures that **hold ambiguity without resolving it**
-- You are prototyping presence **without narrative guidance**
+- You are exploring **presence without narrative guidance**

-Do **not** use if:
+Do **not** use this repository if:

-- You require task-first logic or productivity-centered feedback
+- You need task-first logic or productivity-centric interaction
-- You prioritize output frequency or interpretive clarity
+- You prioritize output volume or interpretive clarity
-- You intend to extract structure for performance styling
+- You intend to extract structure for styling or optimization purposes

 ---